 Lower-level concerns may require investigation or subsequent management at a local level through the regional, county or club welfare officer, depending on the organisation’s safeguarding structure.
 If affiliated to a national governing body, contact them to find out the process within your sport.

-Persistent poor practice, or investigations that reveal serious concerns should be referred to the national safeguarding lead or the case management group for a decision about further action.
+Persistent lower-level concerns, or investigations that reveal serious concerns, should be referred to the national safeguarding lead or the case management group for a decision about further action.
 This will usually include consultation with – or referral to – statutory agencies.

 Concerns from outside sport